 Propositional truth exists.
 It is revealed through the Holy Scripture.
 When we seek to build out of our limited experience with our sinfully corrupted self-inclined perspectives and vested interests, we find ourselves on malleable, shifting, undependable sands.
 The Christian understands because he or she has been taught through the Word of God by the Holy Spirit.
 (ESV, John 16:13) The Christian would hope to lead others to see something more.
 Christianity proclaims redemption of the fallen image of humanity is possible.

 St. Paul writes, “But God, being rich in mercy, because of the great love with which he loved us, even when we were dead in our trespasses, made us alive together with Christ…For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.”
 (ESV, Eph.
 2: 4-9) “…put on the new self, which is being renewed in knowledge after the image of its creator.”
 (ESV, Col. 3: 10) Christ’s life, death, and resurrection enable the ability for our images to be redeemed and renewed regrounding us in our creation in the image of God.
 Granted, this is talking of human salvation that is appropriated through faith in Christ creating a people of God who are called out from the world, living in the world, but no longer of the world.
 These passages talk about what God is doing among Christians, not among the entire world, though His Gospel and redemption are offered to all people.
 However, most people in the world do not subscribe to this faith.
-This brings us to ask what potential is there for some repair of human society and how should Christians go about it.
+This brings us to ask what potential exists for some repair of human society and how Christians should go about it.

 St. John writes, “For this is the message that you have heard from the beginning, that we should love one another… By this we know love, that he laid down his life for us, and we ought to lay down our lives for the brothers.
 But if anyone has the world's goods and sees his brother in need, yet closes his heart against him, how does God's love abide in him?
 Little children, let us not love in word or talk but in action and in truth.”
 (ESV, 1Jo.
 3: 11-18) Here we recognize the interdependence of humanity.
 Christians are called to love others in ways that bind the woundedness of our fallen culture.
 Redeeming our world, restoring the Garden of Eden in this world is beyond us, but this reality does not equate to justifying apathy.
-Working with others is in love and truth putting love into action can enable the healing of many injuries in this world, even injuries associated with broken identity.
+Working with others is in love and truth.
+Putting love into action can enable the healing of many injuries in this world, even injuries associated with broken identities.

 Implications